A Riemann-Stein Kernel Method: Introduction

 \subsection{Context}

-The purpose of this paper is to present a novel theoretical analysis of numerical integration based on interpolation with a Stein kernel, an approach first proposed in \cite{Oates2017}.
-To this end, we recall how Stein's method \citep{Stein1972} can be used in the numerical integration context.
-In what follows, continuity of the integrand $f$ will be assumed, so that in particular point evaluation is well-defined.
-Let $\mathcal{F}(M,\mathbb{F})$ denote the vector space of $\mathbb{F}$-valued integrable functions on $M$, where $\mathbb{F}$ is a specified field, and let $\mathcal{P}(M)$ denote the space of Borel distributions on $M$.
+The purpose of this paper is to study the numerical approximation of posterior expectations based on interpolation with a Stein reproducing kernel, an approach first proposed in the Euclidean context in \cite{Oates2017}.
+To this end, we recall how Stein's method \citep{Stein1972} can be used for the numerical approximation of \eqref{eq: integral}.
+Let $\mathcal{P}(M)$ denote the space of Borel distributions on $M$.